 Income thresholds come into play with this tax credit as well.
 If you earn more than $80,000 and you’re single, or more than $160,000 if you’re married and filing a joint return, the credit begins reducing in amount until, eventually, you can’t claim it at all.

-The term “premium” refers to health insurance premiums here.
+The term “premium” refers to health insurance premiums.
 It doesn’t necessarily mean that this tax credit is top-of-the-line-better-than-the-rest.
-It’s refundable, however, and it’s even refundable in advance of filing your tax return, if you have the amount of your refund sent to your health insurance company to defray some of the costs of your monthly premiums.
+It’s refundable, however, and it’s even refundable in advance of filing your tax return if you ask to have the amount of your refund sent to your health insurance company to defray some of the costs of your monthly premiums.

 Of course, there are a couple of catches.
 You can only buy your insurance through the Health Insurance Marketplace.
 The IRS must agree that any employer-sponsored insurance you have access to is unaffordable for you, and you can’t be eligible for insurance through the government, such as with Medicare.